vladji/Culture-portal/src/data/directors/vladimir-vladimirovich-korsh-sablin.md

   - date: '1926'
     description: >-
-      Moving to Minsk and working as an actor and director of the film studio “Soviet Belarus” (later “Belarusfilm”)
+      Moving to Minsk and working as an actor and director of the film studio “Soviet Belarus” (later “Belarusfilm”).
   - date: '1945'
     description: He is the artistic director of the film studio "Belarusfilm"
   - date: '1950'
     description: Stalin Prize of the third degree for the film "Konstantin Zaslonov"
   - date: '1957'
+    description: >-
-    description: He holds the post of chairman of the Organizing Bureau of the Union of Cinematography Workers of the Belarusian SSR.
+      He holds the post of chairman of the Organizing Bureau of the Union of Cinematography Workers of the Belarusian SSR.
   - date: '1962'
     description: >-
       He holds the post of first secretary of the Union of Cinematographers of Belarus.
   - date: '1964'
     description: >-
-      Receives the Second Prize in the section of historical and revolutionary films of the I-st All-Union Film Festival for the film "Moscow - Genoa"
+      Receives the Second Prize in the section of historical and revolutionary films of the I-st All-Union Film Festival for the film "Moscow - Genoa".
   - date: '1969'
     description: Receives the award "People's Artist of the USSR"
   - date: '1974'